Tag: Crypto Governance

 The ERISA Test: Law Meets Illusion

-The Employee Retirement Income Security Act (ERISA) is clear: fiduciaries must act solely in the interest of participants with prudence and loyalty.
+The Employee Retirement Income Security Act (ERISA) is clear.
+Fiduciaries must act solely in the interest of participants.
+They must do so with prudence and loyalty.
 Crypto strains every clause.
-Section 404(a)(1) demands the care of a prudent expert—an impossible standard when valuation models depend on sentiment, custody risks remain unresolved, and market manipulation is endemic.
+Section 404(a)(1) demands the care of a prudent expert.
+This is an impossible standard when valuation models depend on sentiment.
+Custody risks remain unresolved.
+Market manipulation is endemic.
 Section 406 prohibits self-dealing—yet in crypto, developers and advisors often hold pre-mined or vested token positions, creating invisible conflicts.
 Under Section 409, liability for imprudence is personal: trustees are financially responsible for losses resulting from poor judgment.
 Blockchain does not dissolve that duty; it only masks it.

 The Labor Department’s Shadow Line